techfolios/template-old/essays/Reflect-on-UI-Framework.md

 building a website using raw html and building a website using UI framework.

 ## Amazing website
-  after I learned UI framework, I had a homework to rebuild a website similar to the home page for island snow using Semantic UI.
+  after I learned UI framework, I had a homework to rebuild a website like the home page for island snow using Semantic UI.
 This was a very good practice, and this make me be obsessed with create website.
 I didn’t find Semantic UI difficult to learn, it just needs couple more hours focus on it, because you are not expert, and you always need to spend more times to learn something is new.
-However, This is a screenshot for my website I made using Semantic UI.
+However, this is a screenshot for my website I made using Semantic UI.
   <img class ="ui image" src="../images/myPacsun.png">